oleksii-openproject/openproject/docs/glossary/README.md

 - [Read how to activate the Enterprise on-premises edition](../enterprise-guide/enterprise-on-premises-guide/activate-enterprise-on-premises/)
 - [Read how to start a trial for Enterprise on-premises](../enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-trial/)

+### OpenID Connect (OIDC)

+OpenID Connect (OIDC) is an authentication protocol built on OAuth 2.0 that enables secure, simple, and standardized user identity verification.
+OpenProject Enterprise offers user interfaces for OIDC as well as for [SAML](#saml), so that administrators can set Single Sign-On (SSO) options for their users.
+[Read more about OpenID providers for OpenProject in our system admin guide](../system-admin-guide/authentication/openid-providers/).

 ## P

 ### Phase